wilsonmar/oss-perf/README.md

 <a id="TheVision"></a>
 <a name="Diagram">
-## Diagram of interactions among components</a>
+## Interactions among components</a>
-Interactions among the various components described above are illustred by this diagram.
+The flow of data and control among the various components is illustred by this diagram and underlying video.
-Click on the diagram to view the draft-status video.
+**Click on the diagram to view the draft-status video.**

 <a target="_blank" href="https://youtu.be/wBnt8nDtYz8">
 <img alt="oss-perf-v06_wm pptx" src="https://cloud.githubusercontent.com/assets/300046/10283730/2b5de876-6b3e-11e5-87ac-501eca8eb123.png">